OttawaCloudConsulting/kraken-trading/DESIGN/MONGODB-INTEGRATION.md

 ## 📌 Overview

 This document outlines the design and implementation strategy for integrating **MongoDB** into the Kraken Trade & Staking Rewards retrieval application.
-The integration will allow structured storage of trade history and staking rewards while enabling **incremental data retrieval** based on the last stored timestamp.
+The integration will allow structured storage of trade history and staking rewards while enabling **incremental data retrieval** based on the last stored timestamps.

 ## 🎯 Goals

 - **Store structured trade & staking rewards data** in MongoDB.
-- **Retrieve only new data** since the last recorded timestamp.
+- **Retrieve only new data** since the last recorded timestamps.
 - **Ensure data integrity** by avoiding duplicate entries.
 - **Future-proof the schema** for potential expansion.